Jim3Things/CloudChamber/README.md

 Cloud Chamber provides a deep simulation experience with:

+-
 - Direct control over the passage of simulated time.
-- Extensive support for injecting hard and intermittent faults into any component.
+- Controlled injection of hard and intermittent faults into any component.
--
+- Tracing streams that show